muratyksl/levelup-training-project/README.md

 # levelup-training-project

-#To start project
+Find best trainer for you with levelup

+##To run project localy
 `docker-compose up`

-#used techs
+##Used techs
-node
+- node
-express
+- express
-typescript
+- typescript
-postgresql
+- postgresql
-typeOrm
+- typeOrm